Blog

 He also argues that the NPV compact is obviously constitutional.
 This is always an interesting question: can a constitutional power (in this case, state legislative power to determine the manner of choosing presidential electors) be used to frustrate its constitutional purpose?
 And what are the outer bounds of exercising a constitutional power that has no explicit limits?
 If Ray is right and there are no limits at all, a state legislature could sell their electoral votes to the highest bidder, perhaps to China.

 Ray also contends that a direct election, where stolen votes in Chicago could suddenly not just steal Illinois but the whole country, would have no effect on election fraud.
-He also maintains that there is zero risk of states allowing non-citizens to vote in presidential elections.
+He also maintains that there is zero risk of states allowing foreign citizens to vote in presidential elections.
 All this is possible but seems rather naïve.

 Finally, Ray reimagines the American Founders as being vaguely supportive of a direct election of the president.
 It is true that a few of the Founders, a few times, spoke positively of the idea of a national direct election, but many more were opposed to the idea.
 Even as James Madison spoke positively of a popular election, he recognized the danger of large population centers (at the time it was big states, today it would be those big MSAs, which correspond to the major media markets) controlling the executive branch.
 And in fact, the default system considered at the Constitutional Convention was a parliamentary one—Congress would elect the president.
 A popular election was proposed as an alternative, but was even more unpopular than a parliamentary system, leading the Founders to create the Electoral College.
 (I tell this story in more detail in my book.)